-Can you overclock a laptop?
+Can you overclock a laptop GPU?

-Can’t I just google the overclock numbers for my graphics card and skip all that?
+Can’t I just Google the overclock numbers for my graphics card and skip all that?

 Can’t I just buy a pre-overclocked card?

-...the bulk of graphics cards are manufactured by third parties like EVGA, MSI or Gigabyte.
-They use the same NVIDIA or AMD chip, such as a GeForce 1080 TI, but their cooling, power supplies, transistors and boards can be quite different and usually designed to clock up higher.
-That’s why you see a 1080 Ti from about a dozen different vendors — and even the same vendor might sell you numerous different versions:
+These cards use the same NVIDIA or AMD chips, such as a GeForce 1080 Ti, but their cooling systems, power supplies, transistors, and boards are often designed to clock up higher.
+That’s why you’ll see a 1080 Ti GPU from many different manufacturers — and even the same manufacturer might offer many different versions.